natewatson999/node-virustotal/README.md

 If you would like to subsidize the development of this module, please consider donating on patreon: https://www.patreon.com/user?u=3336787&ty=h

+node-virustotal also provides a command line interface.
+By default, this is installed as "nvt".
+The command line interface provides most of the same features as the API, but is designed for users rather than developers.

 ## MakePublicConnection
 This function makes a new public connection object, using public API version 2.